 TAD is published three times a year (February, July, and October).
 Issues include editorially reviewed solicited materials (review articles, book discussions, thematic issues, invited addresses from Society meetings, etc.) as well as essays that have gone through a process of blind peer review.
 In general, materials published in TAD are of interest to those concerned with the thought of Michael Polanyi and the projects of the Polanyi Society.
 TAD is distributed in print to Society members in the US and Canada, but an online edition is also posted in the digital archives on the Polanyi Society web site at the time each printed issue is mailed; anyone interested can download issues.
 Some components in the online edition (e.g., the "News and Notes" with recent bibliography, calls for papers, meeting programs, etc.) are not included in the print edition.
 If you wish to receive a Table of Contents e-mail (with links) for each newly posted digital issue, send an e-mail request to (firstname.lastname@example.org).

-Scope: Since Michael Polanyi was a polymath whose writings contributed to many fields, the journal publishes scholarly essays which treat the nature and implications of Polanyi's thought for a wide range of studies, including, but not limited to, aesthetics, chemistry, economics, ethics, intellectual history, literature, medicine, political and other areas of philosophy, psychology, sociology, and theology.
+Scope: Since Michael Polanyi was a polymath whose writings contributed to many fields, the journal publishes scholarly essays which engage Polanyi's work and its implications for a wide range of studies, including, but not limited to, aesthetics, chemistry, economics, ethics, intellectual history, literature, medicine, political and other areas of philosophy, psychology, sociology, and theology.

 Open Access and Use of TAD materials: TAD provides open access to all issues because making research freely available to the public supports the exchange and growth of knowledge.
 Anyone interested can read, search within, link to, download, and print articles and other materials from the TAD digital archives at no cost to individuals or institutions.
 You do not need to ask permission from the Polanyi Society or the author, unless a particular article indicates the author has reserved the copyright.
 This policy is in accordance with the description of Open Access provided by the Budapest Open Access Initiative.
 The use of TAD materials should conform to Creative Commons Open Access license CC BY-NC-ND.